 The student, applicable parent(s) or guardians, and/or anyone involved in decision making can be involved in the process.
 Understandably, students are busy with sports, homework, friends, and being a teenager, but it is important for them to be involved in some of the conversations.

-College planners can charge anywhere from $5,000 to $20,000 and some charge even more.
-That's not our style.
-None of our packages cost $5,000.
+College planners can charge anywhere from $8,000 to $80,000 and some have been in the news for shady practices.
+That's not our style!
+None of our packages cost $8,000.
 We are VERY reasonable, community and family-oriented and offer packages to fit your situation so you aren't paying for services you don't need.
 To be fair, the money you will likely save from mistakes, potentially changing schools, switching majors, dropping out, or not getting enough financial/merit aid from the beginning will be significantly more than you spend (potentially many times that), without all of the mess and emotional toll of those issues.
 It is money well spent/saved.

 No. The initial meeting is a chance for you to learn about my counseling process and for me to learn about your student and their college-planning needs.
 There is no charge for this 'get acquainted' meeting.

 We offer three packages to better accommodate your needs.
-See the SERVICES page for the specifics of each package.
+See the Packages and Services page for the specifics of each package.

 Package 1.
 Is admissions-focused guidance for students who want help narrowing down a college major, and creating an appropriate college list that fits the student's needs, abilities, and finances.
 We provide family support and guidance to navigate the admissions process, presenting the strongest application to support merit aid.
 We help you find schools that are generous with financial aid and have the very important component of reviewing a school's financial viability and sustainability.